 While LeBron isn’t a soccer player, the takeaway is instructive.
 If top professional athletes depend on orthotics for foot health and performance, then so should you.

-Soccer cleats usually come with a thin, generic insole that provides minimal support.
+Soccer cleats usually come with a thin, generic insert that provides minimal support.
 You'll want to replace them with a firm, supporting arch support insole designed to fit in soccer cleats.
 Because soccer shoes are low volume, there is not a lot of space inside the cleat for insoles.
 Look for an insole with a thin arch support.

 Getting the best insoles for soccer cleats may be the most important thing you can do for your feet.
 Here are a few more tips:

 Tread Labs Dash insoles featuring a 100% carbon fiber arch support are among the best insoles for soccer cleats, created with 25+ years of biomechanical footwear experience.
 Limiting pronation while allowing the foot to flex naturally is our focus.

-Our insoles have a number of feature that help a soccer player realize their athletic potential, including:
+Our insoles have a number of features that help a soccer player realize their athletic potential, including:

 Tread Labs offers a 30-day fit guarantee.
-Try our insoles in your soccer shoes for thirty days and if they do not improve your comfort and performance, send them back for a full refund.
-We are confident we can hope improve your soccer game.
+Try our insoles in your cleats for thirty days.
+If they don't improve your comfort and performance, send them back for a full refund.

 Comments will be approved before showing up.